-According to a study conducted by the National Institute for Occupational Safety and health (NIOSH) that was published in the American Journal of Preventive Medicine, non-fatal work-related injuries are rising among law enforcement officers.
-This is the first national investigation of non-fatal injuries resulting from assaults, accidental falls, and car wrecks involving police officer.
+According to a study conducted by the National Institute for Occupational Safety and Health (NIOSH) that was published in the American Journal of Preventive Medicine, non-fatal work-related injuries are rising among law enforcement officers.
+This is the first national investigation of non-fatal injuries resulting from assaults, accidental falls, and car wrecks involving police officers.

-More than 600,000 Law Enforcement Officials Treated in Emergency Rooms
+More than 600,000 Law Enforcement Officers Treated in Emergency Rooms

 The study, conducted between 2003 – 2014, reports that 669,100 law enforcement officers were treated in emergency rooms for non-fatal injuries.
 The leading injury was assault and other violent acts.
 Assault made up more than one-third of work injuries suffered by law enforcement officials during that period.

 Law Enforcement Officials Face Higher Risk of Work Injuries

 The NIOSH study also brought to light that law enforcement officials face a higher risk of work injuries.
 The data states that they are three times more likely to suffer from a work injury when compared with every other line of work.
 This certainly draws attention to the sacrifice and risk the men and women of law enforcement face each and every day.

 Assault is an act that intentionally causes fear of harm or other offensive contacts.
 Assault is unique because it doesn’t require contact.
 Assault is often charged along with the battery.
 However, with battery, contact of some kind is made.
 In a release by the FBI for 2016 statistics of assault and death of law enforcement officials, most officials were responding to disturbance calls.
 Suspects used their hands, fists, and feet in 78% of the incidents.
 Around 4% used guns.
 Less than 2% used knives or other weapons capable of cutting.

 Law Enforcement Officials Don’t Always Get the Help They Need